citusdata/citus_docs/use_cases/timeseries.rst

 .. note::

   Be aware that native partitioning in Postgres is still quite new and has a few quirks.
-For example, you cannot directly create an in index on a partitioned table.
+For example, you cannot directly create an index on a partitioned table.
 Instead, pg_partman lets you create a template table to define indexes for new partitions.
 Maintenance operations on partitioned tables will also acquire aggressive locks that can briefly stall queries.
 There is currently a lot of work going on within the postgres community to resolve these issues, so expect time partitioning in Postgres to only get better.